Skip to main content

 How do I convert Kilogram-force-centimeters to Ounce-force-inches?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 To convert Kilogram-force-centimeters to Ounce-force-inches, multiply by 13.8874.
 For example, 25 kgf·cm equals 347.185 oz·in.

 How many Ounce-force-inches are in 1 Kilogram-force-centimeter?